EasternPA/mastodon-install/README.md

 # Prerequisites

 1. Paid domain name that works with Let's Encrypt
-1. Configure your domain to use Cloudflare for DNS
+1. Domain reconfigured to use Cloudflare for DNS
-1. VPS on Oracle Cloud Free Tier
+1. A Virtual Private Server (VPS) on Oracle Cloud's Free Tier
-1. SSH public key to log into your OS image (run `ssh-keygen` in Linux)
+1. An SSH public key for logging into your OS image (run `ssh-keygen` in Linux)

 ## Buy a domain
 `.xyz` domains typically cost $10.38 for 2 years at Namecheap